datachile/datachile/DOCKER_DEPLOY.md

 ### Requirements

-Install Docker Community Edition by following [the documentation on the Docker site](https://docs.docker.com/engine/installation/linux/docker-ce/debian/). [`docker-compose`] is also required, install it following [the instructions](https://docs.docker.com/compose/install/).
+Install Docker Community Edition by following [the documentation on the Docker site](https://docs.docker.com/engine/installation/linux/docker-ce/debian/). `docker-compose` is also required, install it following [the instructions](https://docs.docker.com/compose/install/).

 ### Build `datachile-mondrian` image

-Get the [source code of the Datachile Cubes server](https://github.com/datawheel/datachile-mondrian), and run `docker build -t datachile-mondrian:x.y.z`, where `x.y.z` is a version number.
-We will refer to it in the `docker-compose.yml` file.
+Get the [source code of the Datachile Cubes server](https://github.com/datawheel/datachile-mondrian), and run `docker build -t datachile-mondrian`.

 ### Load data into the `db` container